 But perhaps one of the best known and most spectacular examples of manipulation of the environment is exhibited during the cooperative foraging strategy used by humpback whales, which results in a bubble nets that encircles large schools of fish.
 This complex behaviour requires cooperation, anticipation of the action of others, social learning, understanding acoustic cues and probably a good deal of patience whilst the technique is learnt and perfected.

 Why is culture an important part of the rights debate?
-The existence of unique cultures within some populations of whales and dolphins demonstrates not only that these are intelligent beings who are able to transmit information to each other, both between and within generations, but it also shows that there are important rules of conduce within cultural groups.
-These sophisticated societies cannot simply be evaluated on a numeric biological basis, which seeks to understand simply whether populations are approaching carrying capacity, or recovering from previous exploitation.
+The existence of unique cultures within some populations of whales and dolphins demonstrates not only that these are intelligent beings, who are able to transmit information to each other, both between and within generations, but it also shows that there are important codes of conduct within cultural groups.
+These sophisticated societies cannot simply be evaluated by their population size alone.
 Acknowledging that species other than our own have complex cultural structures requires us to look more closely at these populations and the way that we protect them, as species and populations, but also as cultural units and individuals.

-This is just some of the evidence that WDC believes makes whales and dolphins special and deserving of the recognition of their individual rights.
+So, there you have it.
+Just some of the evidence that makes whales and dolphins special, and deserving of the recognition of their individual rights.
 If you agree, then please sign the Declaration of Rights for Cetaceans: whales and dolphins.
-For further information on the scientific evidence which supports this campaign and the cultural attitudes to whales and dolphins around the world see Whales and Dolphins: cognition, culture, conservation and human perceptions.